 Can you see the difference between the two examples?
 You have to look for good quality gluten free loaves in specialties bakeries, farmer markets and health food shops.

-Just in case you are wondering what we do.
-The 180 boys completely avoid grains.
-I’m intolerant to wheat and do like my ancient grains, buckwheat and quinoa.
+Just in case you are wondering what we do, as a rule we generally avoid grains.
+I’m personally intolerant to wheat and do like my ancient grains, buckwheat and quinoa.
 I limit my grains to 1 or 2 meals a day and only ever ¼ of my plate.